Type Iax supernovae as a source of iron-rich silicate dust: Background

 Cosmic dust is made of clusters of different sizes of diverse chemical nature.
 Dust formation requires moderately high temperatures, in the range of 1000--2000~K, and high gas density with abundances of the refractory elements \citep{sarangi2018book}.
 Core-collapse SNe, outflows from AGB stars, mass ejections from LBV and Wolf-Rayet stars are responsible for the dust formations \citep{dwe11}.
 SNe are one of the primary dust factories in galaxies.
 The ejecta of a Core-collapse SN provide the necessary environmental conditions and chemical compositions for dust production.
 Especially Type II SNe, with a massive, slow-moving ejecta, are observationally confirmed to produce large masses of dust \citep{matsuura_2015, shahbandeh_2023, clayton_2025}.

-Type Ia SN ejecta is dominated by \Ni~ which will further decay into \Fe, they produce around 0.6 \Ms~ of \Ni~ \citep{Nozawa_2011}.
-On the other side, Core-collapse SNe have much smaller \Ni~ mass, eg. around 0.07 \Ms from a SN~1987A \citep{seitenzahl_2014}.
+Type Ia SN ejecta is dominated by \Ni~ which will further decay into \Fe, they produce around 0.6 \Ms~ of \Ni~ \citep{Nozawa_2011}.On the other side, Core-collapse SNe have much smaller \Ni~ mass, around 0.055 \Ms \citep{seitenzahl_2014, Rodriguez_2023}.
 Type Ia SNe, being highly energetic, do not show signs of dust formation \citep{gom12b}.
 Interestingly, Type Iax SNe being less energetic can be good candidates for dust production, and having significant \Ni, mixed microscopically in the entire ejecta, can provide a pathway for the synthesis of iron-rich dust.

 \textit{Herschel} PACS and SPIRE photometry at 70--500 \mic, of Type Ia remnants Tycho and Kepler finds dust masses of $\sim$ 3 $\times$ 10$^{-3}$~\Ms\ \citep{gom12b}, at a temperature of $\sim$ 82~K. The IR emission was found to be spatially consistent with the X-ray emitting region and the circumstellar region swept up by the SN blast-wave.
 Very recently, a large mass of dust ($\sim$ 10$^{-2}$ \Ms) was reported in Type Ia-CSM SN~2018evt, where the dust was estimated to form in the circumstellar environment \citep{wang_2024}.
 Evidence of new dust formation in the ejecta of Type Ia is yet to be confirmed by observations.
 Initial theoretical models have predicted new dust formation in the ejecta of Type Ia SNe, with significant dust masses, ranging between 10$^{-4}$ -- 0.1 \Ms\ \citep{Nozawa_2011}.
 However, the approach adopted in those models may oversimplify the chemical evolution of the ejecta \citep{don85}.